crispin-thomas/cv-analysis-system/frontend/README.md

 ## Features
 - **Query CV's UI**: Search and view CVs uploaded to the system.
 - **Upload CV's UI**: Simple and efficient upload process for users to submit their CVs.
-- **Manage CV's UI**: Organize and maintain uploaded CVs with features for updating and removing them.
+- **Manage CV's UI**: Organize and maintain uploaded CVs with features for viewing and removing them.

 ---